 Those who would otherwise buy Bloomberg but want something cheaper.
 It has a lot of the same financial data as Bloomberg but is generally considered to be the lesser option in terms of data breadth.
 To put it bluntly, it’s what you get junior staff if you want to save on costs while the senior folks are using Bloomberg.

-- PitchBook: Unlike the other financial data providers, PitchBook is focused on private transactions and creating buyers lists.
+- Pitchbook: Unlike the other financial data providers, PitchBook is focused on private transactions and creating buyers lists.

 - Mergermarket: A database of M&A transactions.
 While Capital IQ and FactSet maintain large M&A databases and have tools for screening M&A and other transactions, Mergermarket is specifically dedicated to hunting down details for M&A deals.
 Because it specializes in M&A, it’s not a substitute for FactSet’s or Capital IQ’s broad data sets and features.
 Rather, it’s a supplement when finding historical transaction data is critical to the job.

 - The rest: A growing number of small startups are trying to disrupt the industry with their own specific features and a lower price tag.
-For example, Symphony is attempting to peel users away from Bloomberg’s popular instant message service; Estimize wants to give estimates to the masses through crowdsourcing; and Briefing.com and money.net are going after news, charting and real-time data.
+For example, Symphony is striving to peel users away from Bloomberg’s popular instant message service; Estimize wants to give estimates to the masses through crowd-sourcing; and Briefing.com and money.net are going after news, charting and real-time data.
 While their day might come, they have not yet meaningfully threatened the Big Four.
 When serious finance professionals need financial data, most are still coughing up serious $$$ for one of the big providers.

 Interesting overview, just a quick note on FactSet, FactSet does nowadays offer access to its applications through a (not locally installed) weblink and a mobile app.
 Makes for easier access for some users indeed.